chuck-16/huf/README.md

     Each temp is adds up to be one number
     Use multiple temps in a row to use functionlity You can stretch each temp into its own row
+    Using print statments converts temp to a ASCII value

 # How to run .huf programs
     --offline: